 Loading a CD-ROM device driver in DOS is a bit of a lost art and it wasn’t that easy to find information on it in the 90s either.
 If you want to use a CD-ROM drive in MS-DOS, here’s how to load and configure the driver.

 Using a CD-ROM drive in MS-DOS requires loading a driver in config.sys as well as loading MSCDEX.EXE in autoexec.bat.
 If you match the /D switch on both, the drive will work, but there are tricks to getting optimal performance and memory usage.

 Which CD-ROM drive to use?

 You can use any 40-pin ATAPI/IDE drive in a system with an IDE had drive in it.
 Many 486s came with 4X ATAPI CD-ROM drives by mid 1995.
 A Panasonic CR-563B was more common prior to 1995 because that was what Creative Labs most commonly bundled in their multimedia upgrade kits.
 If you want to use one of those, you’ll also need a sound card with a Panasonic CD-ROM interface, or a separate controller card with a Panasonic interface.
 The Panasonic interface looks like IDE but it isn’t.

-An IDE drive will be easier to find, not to mention quite a bit faster.
+An IDE drive will be easier to find, not to mention quite a bit faster, and more reliable.
 If you want vintage looks, the Panasonic might be a better choice.
 But if you plan to actually use the machine, an IDE drive is more usable.
 I can vouch that many 486s ended up with late 90s IDE CD-ROM drives in them, either because the owner was a little later than usual in upgrading, or to replace an older drive that broke.
 I installed dozens of IDE CD-ROMs in 486s in 1996 and 1997.

 Pentiums followed a similar arc.
 Early Pentiums had Panasonic 2X drives in them because that’s what was available.
 As faster CD-ROM drives became available, they showed up in Pentiums first, as manufacturers used up their inventory of Panasonics on their entry-level 486s and used the better drives in their pricier systems.

 How to look period correct with a more recent CD-ROM drive